AaronHarris/Notes/Software Engineering/LA Ruby Meetup/2012_11_-_November_8_at_USC.md

     - strinking in cyclomatic complexity - how many paths there are through the code
         - Every conditional in your program is another test you have to write

-- <http://destroyallsoftware.com> - video postcast subscription where guy teaches how to get good with tests
+- <http://destroyallsoftware.com> is a video postcast subscription where guy teaches how to get good with tests
-- <http://solvemyword.com> - A project he worked on for his girlfriend, where he spend 1.5 hours trying to make the project on an airplane with no success (messy code, didn't work), then scrapped his project and started over test-first, has better and working code in 35 minutes.
+- <http://solvemyword.com> A project he worked on for his girlfriend, where he spend 1.5 hours trying to make the project on an airplane with no success (messy code, didn't work), then scrapped his project and started over test-first, has better and working code in 35 minutes.

 ## Table Cloth
 By Robert Ross, aka [Bobby Tables](http://xkcd.com/327), Philosophie Software